GLOBAL MARKETS-Stocks slide as jobs data makes Fed move unclear

 * Dollar mixed as data spurs uncertainty over Fed

-* Long-dated U.S. bonds rally, short-dated notes slip (Add oil settlement prices)
+* Long-dated U.S. bonds rally, short-dated notes slip (Add close of European bond, stock markets)

 By Herbert Lash